jeffmakes/gpiodhx711/README.md

 Building
 --------

+Install C dependencies:

+For building libgpiodhx711.a:
+libgpiod2
+libgpiod-dev
+gpiod

+For building the python extension: libpython3.9-dev python-dev

-C library and test program.
-This creates the libgpiodhx711.a archive.
+Build the C library and test program.
+This creates the libgpiodhx711.a archive: cd gpiodhx711/c make

-cd gpiodhx711/c
-make

 Python bindings:

+0) Create a new venv:
+cd gpiod/python
+python3 -m venv venv

-1) Activate the virtual environment: cd gpiod/python source venv/bin/activate
+1) Activate the virtual environment: source venv/bin/activate

+2) On RPiOS I had to install some surprisingly missing python dependencies: pip install setuptools wheel

-2) Build the extension.
+3) Build and install the extension.
 This creates the _gpiodhx711.c file and compiles it, along with libgpiodhx711.a, and links in the gpiod library from the system.
 The output is
 _gpiodhx711.abi3.so:

-python setup.py build_ext

-3) Not exactly sure what the next step does - it creates a copy of _gpiodhx711.abi3.so from the build folder to the root.
-It also creates gpiodhx711.egg-info folder.
-So I guess it's building the python project/package/egg/wheel (Not sure which, nor how they differ):

 python setup.py develop
-and/or?
+or
 python setup.py install